Morning Classes

 Happening throughout the week at various times of day, Morning Classes offer the opportunity to learn a Teaching Artist’s movement practices, investigations, and histories.
 This movement experience may include somatic practices, improvisation techniques, and movement phrase exercises.
 If dance experience is recommended, it will be indicated in the description of the class.

-This Spring season, Morning Classes are taught by:
+This Fall season, Morning Classes are taught by:

 • Vicky Shick